 Peace lily leaves are specially adapted to handle high humidity.
 Their glossy finish and pointed tips, which are sometimes referred to as drip tips, cause water to run off the leaves rather than collecting there and inviting fungus and rot.

-To mimic the environment of a tropical rainforest floor, mist the leaves of your peace lily plant several times a week – especially during the summer growing season.
+To mimic the environment of a tropical rainforest floor, increase humidity as much as possible with one of these methods, or by using a humidifier.
 Also, protect your peace lily houseplant from any and all air currents, which have a drying effect that will deprive the plant of the high humidity these plants crave.

 How To Water A Peace Lily Houseplant